Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): MOSS sensor

-Two modes of operation are supported: one provides independent control and readout for each half-unit via the bond pads along the chip's long edge, while the other enables control and readout through the I/Os in the LEC.
+Two modes of operation are supported: one provides independent control and readout for each half-unit via the bond pads along the sensor's long edge, while the other enables control and readout through the I/Os in the LEC.
 Power is supplied via the top and bottom bond pads for all RSUs.
-Because of the fine subdivision of supply nets, the limitations of the MOSS-chip’s metal stack in terms of conductivity, and to prevent excessive voltage drops along the chip length, power can be supplied via the LEC and REC only to the leftmost (RSU~1) and rightmost (RSU~10), respectively.
+Because of the fine subdivision of supply nets, the limitations of the MOSS-sensor’s metal stack in terms of conductivity, and to prevent excessive voltage drops along the sensor length, power can be supplied via the LEC and REC only to the leftmost (RSU~1) and rightmost (RSU~10), respectively.
 Each half-unit comprises individual analogue (AVDD, AVSS) and digital (IOVDD, DVDD, DVSS) power nets\footnote{The convention of *VDD and *VSS suffixes was chosen, representing the positive supply and corresponding ground, respectively.}.
-The IOVDD net supplies the level-shifting circuitry that translates on-chip \SI{1.2}{\volt} to off-chip \SI{1.8}{\volt} signal levels.
-Separate global power nets (BBVDD, BBVSS) are available for powering the stitched backbone circuitry, with one net for the top half and a separate one for the bottom half of the chip.
+The IOVDD net supplies the level-shifting circuitry that translates on-sensor \SI{1.2}{\volt} to off-sensor \SI{1.8}{\volt} signal levels.
+Separate global power nets (BBVDD, BBVSS) are available for powering the stitched backbone circuitry, with one net for the top half and a separate one for the bottom half of the sensor.
 On the LEC, the control and readout I/Os of the top and bottom backbones have dedicated supply nets (BBIOVDD).
-The chip substrate biasing net (PSUB) is global for the entire chip.
+The sensor substrate biasing net (PSUB) is global for the entire sensor.
 It is used to reverse bias the charge-collection diodes.
-Each half-unit has an additional, multiplexed analogue I/O pad on the long edge, used for monitoring and characterizing the on-chip DACs of the four regions within the half-unit.
+Each half-unit has an additional, multiplexed analogue I/O pad on the long edge, used for monitoring and characterizing the on-sensor DACs of the four regions within the half-unit.